-- Don't resist a robber.
-Hand over your cash or anything else that the robber demands right away if confronted.
+- Don’t resist a robber.
+Hand over your cash or any other items that the robber demands right away if confronted.

 Be Safe With Your Money

-- Have your monthly pension or Social Security checks sent right to the bank for direct deposit.
+- Have your monthly pension or Social Security checks sent right to your bank for direct deposit.
 Try not to go to the bank at the same time each week.